asoroa/ukb/Readme.txt

                         platforms.
 UKBsim/                 Scripts for similarity.
-See README, INSTALL, LICENSE. scripts/                Scripts for converting Wordnet to ukb input files
+See README, INSTALL, LICENSE. scripts/                Scripts for converting Wordnet to ukb input files wsdeval/                Scripts for replicating UKB results on the WSD
+		 				Evaluation Framework dataset.

 Check README files in the respective catalogue.